-- Blocked fallopian tube (applied locally as an intrauterine insuffulation or uttaravasti by a specially designed vasti yantra in the dose of 3-5 ml day)
+- Blocked fallopian tube (applied locally as an intrauterine insuffulation or uttaravasti by a especially designed vasti yantra in the dose of 3-5 ml day)

 - Also useful in males for Shukra vikara (disorders of the Shukra dhathu), Oligospermia, Spermatorrhoea, Sexual weakness, Sterility.

 A study was carried out to evaluate the role of Phala-ghrita snehapana in the treatment of female infertility.
 36 female patients in reproductive age group who were unable to conceive after one year of regular unprotected coitus were registered, out of which five patients were drop out and 31 patients completed the study.
 The patients with an evidence of active infection or chronic diseases were excluded.
 Phala-ghrita was administered orally in the dose of 20 ml twice a day for 3 months continuously.
 The results of this study showed that 19.4% patients of this series conceived by the Phalaghrita snehapāna.
 No apparent complication was noticed during the study.